afikbae/Bahceden/README.md

+### This is the repository for my CS102 term project.

 # Bahceden App

 Bahçeden is an Android e-commerce application designed to create a direct link between small farmers and local consumers in Turkey.
 By bypassing the intermediaries, Bahçeden empowers local farmers, enabling them to showcase their products and reach a wider audience, while allowing consumers to access fresh, locally sourced products at competitive prices.